-You can get food from just about any culture in Vang Vieng, it’s of a decent standard, too.
+You can get food from all around the world, from just about any culture in Vang Vieng, it’s of a decent standard, too.
 Every restaurant seems to have the same menu and the same prices, nothing is spectacularly authentic but it’s all pretty good.

-It’s really quiet here, most of the bars and restaurants are empty, the one we like, with the pool tables, always has a few people eating, drinking and hanging out.
+It’s really quiet in Vang Vieng in the wet season, most of the bars and restaurants are empty, the one we like, with the pool tables, always has a few people eating, drinking and hanging out.
 I guess in high season this place is busier.

 We’ve probably killed more time hanging around in restaurants than we would if it was dry, but river activities are fairly unaffected, our kayaking adventure went ahead on the day the river was highest, a few people were tubing that day, although we were told it was dangerous.